1&1 IONOS Website Builder Review: A Good Choice in 2023?

 Support articles are sorted by feature, with direct contact possible via hotline or live chat.

 Although other providers offer the ability to contact their support teams by email, while not making hotline or live chats available, 1&1 took the more direct route.
-Since our question was satisfactorily answered within a short period of time, we can't really take any issue with the provider.
+Since our question was satisfactorily answered within a short period of time, we don't have any complaints.

-Three different pricing plans are offered for IONOS's website builder, namely Starter, Plus, and Pro, for each of which a store can be included (at cost).
+Three different subscriptions are offered for IONOS's website builder, namely Starter, Plus, and Pro.
+A store can be added to any of these (at cost).
 Starter uses a different editor, which permits far less customization than the other two subscriptions.
 Beginning with Plus, users can integrate dynamic content such as parallax effects or professional image galleries.
-Pro adds extra features for displaying dynamic content into the mix.
+Pro unlocks extra features for displaying dynamic content.

 Below you can find a current overview of 1&1 IONOS' plans:

-Below, you can see how well MyWebsite fares in terms of price against the other providers from our sample.
-For each, we took the most affordable yearly subscription that was ad-free and included a unique domain:
+In the table below, you can see how well MyWebsite fares in terms of price against the other providers from our sample.
+For each, we took the most affordable, ad-free yearly subscription that included a unique domain:

 Unfortunately, 1&1 IONOS doesn't offer a free version of MyWebsite, however, subscribers have 30 days to request a full refund.

-IONOS didn't really do beginners any favors with its MyWebsite site-building platform.
-The editor, with its numerous pop-up windows and start-up settings, is overwhelming to the uninitiated, with most probably cursing their luck at not having selected a service with a more straightforward dashboard and less fragmented input fields.
+IONOS doesn't do beginners any favors with its MyWebsite site-building platform.
+The editor, with its numerous pop-up windows and settings, will likely be overwhelming at first.
 Continuing with the negatives, the service's templates aren't our cup of tea, especially when set alongside those of their competitors, which seem to emphasize quality over quantity.

-At the same time, the functionality and range of options that MyWebsite offers after figuring out how its editor works are, in our opinion, entirely worth it.
-1&1 serves up a truly powerful website builder with solid features and plenty of possibilities for customization.
+At the same time, the functionality and range of options that MyWebsite brings to the table are entirely worth it in our opinion.
+1&1 IONOS serves up a truly powerful website builder with solid features and plenty of customization possibilities.

-Should you be ready to set aside a bit of time to learn its ins and outs, MyWebsite will afford you a high degree of freedom in terms of design, as well as access to well-conceptualized features and marketing tools.
-If 1&1 made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services from our sample.
+Should you be ready to set aside some time to learn its ins and outs, MyWebsite will grant you considerable design freedom, as well as access to well-conceptualized features and marketing tools.
+If 1&1 IONOS made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services from our sample.

 The reviews of 1&1 that we analyzed were good.
-All the same, it was difficult to determine which of the reviews (and how many) are focused on MyWebsite, and which relate to other services and programs that the company provides.
-Support seems to be an issue, with a number of reviewers noting the lack of expertise and competence among staffers.
+All the same, it was difficult to determine which of the reviews (and how many) relate to MyWebsite, and which are for other services and programs that the company provides.
+Support seems to be an issue, with several reviewers complaining about the lack of expertise and competence among staffers.

 More of the best alternatives to 1&1 IONOS MyWebsite are listed below: